Havel: Sources

 The source of the Havel is located in the Mecklenburg Lake District, between Lake Müritz and the city of Neubrandenburg.
 There is no obvious visible source in the form of a spring, but the river originates in the lakes in the Diekenbruch near Ankershagen, close to and south-east of the watershed between the North and Baltic seas.
 From there the river initially flows southward, eventually joining the Elbe, which in turn flows into the North Sea.
 Every river north-east of it flows to the Baltic Sea.
 The river enters Brandenburg near the town of Fürstenberg.
 In its upper course and between Berlin and Brandenburg an der Havel the river forms several lakes.

 The Havel's main tributary is the Spree, which joins the Havel in Spandau, a western borough of Berlin, and is longer and delivers more water than the Havel itself above the confluence.
 The second largest tributary is the Rhin, named in the Middle Ages by settlers from the lower Rhine.
 At the southern end of the Ruppiner See, weirs can distribute the waters of the Rhin either east- or westwards, rejoining the Havel in two places 67 km apart along a straight line, and more than 160 km apart along the course of the river.

 The region around and north of the middle Havel is called the Havelland.
 It consists of sandy heights, sometimes called Ländchen, and low marshes, called luchs.
 A few kilometres of the river before its confluence with the Elbe near Havelberg are in the State of Saxony-Anhalt.
 Due to its minimal gradient it is susceptible to high waters in the Elbe.

 Unless in extreme floods, if the dike of the Elbe is submerged, the discharge of the Havel is improved by the Gnevsdorfer Vorfluter (something like "Gnevsdorfer outfall").
 By this canal, the mouth of the Havel, that naturally would be near Havelberg, is placed 11 km downstream.
-As the course of the Elbe has a higher gradient than the Havel, the water level of the Havel in Havelberg can be kept 1.4 metres below the Elbe (at the junction of the traverse communicating canal, protected by a lock).
+As the course of the Elbe has a higher gradient than the Havel, the water level of the Havel in Havelberg can be kept 1.4 m below the Elbe (at the junction of the traverse communicating canal, protected by a lock).

 Towns along the river include: Fürstenberg, Zehdenick, Oranienburg, Berlin, Potsdam, Werder, Ketzin, Brandenburg, Premnitz, Rathenow and Havelberg.